 Even if the content of your email is extremely interesting and relevant, don’t send emails every day.
 The optimal frequency is not more than once a week and not less than once a month for your subscribers not to forget you.

 Take care of your subscribers.
-If a person subscribed to your bulk email, send relevant and valuable content, that is actual for every subscriber.
+If a person subscribed to your bulk email, send relevant content to every subscriber.
 Use segmentation for this purpose, as it is a customer-oriented method.
 Segment your subscribers according to gender, city, age, interests and preferences.

 How to track the spam-level of your bulk emails?

 Email marketing services will help to identify reputation rating of senders of the email, spam-level and find out the recommendations how to improve each email.
 Popular program Spam Assassin assesses spam-level and gives a general score: 0-4 (green background) – an email won’t get into spam folder, 4-6 (yellow background) – an email contains incorrect text and will probably be in spam folder, 6 and more ( red background) – an email is a spam and will be blocked.

 2. Track abuse complaints